AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 ## Resend email invitation

-If you invite another tenant to the community but its tenant administrator does not receive the invitation email, you can resend it.
+If you invite another tenant to the community but its Tenant Administrator does not receive the invitation email, you can resend it.
 To resend an invitation, follow these steps:

 1. In the left pane, select **Data Management** > **Communities**.